JavLuv/JavLuv/README.md

 <br>

-You can also browse individual actresses in the actress browser, which are gathered from online sources when you scan movies.
+You can also browse individual actresses in the actress browser by selecting the Actress tab at the top of the page, which are gathered from online sources when you scan movies.
 You can sort by name, age (both directions), birthday, number of movies, and user rating.

 ![JavLuv Actress Browser](media/actress_browser.png)
 _JavLuv actress browser_